zhixingheyi-tian/OAP/oap-cache/oap/docs/OAP-Cache-User-Guide.md

 spark.speculation                                          false
 spark.sql.oap.fiberCache.persistent.memory.initial.size    256g            # DCPMM capacity per executor
 spark.sql.oap.fiberCache.persistent.memory.reserved.size   50g             # Reserved space per executor
-spark.sql.extensions                  org.apache.spark.sql.OapExtensions   # Enable OAP jar in Spark
+spark.sql.extensions                  org.apache.spark.sql.OapExtensions   # Enable OAP-Cache jar in Spark
 ```
-***Also need to add OAP jar absolute file path in spark.executor.extraClassPath and spark.driver.extraClassPath.***
+***Also need to add OAP-Cache jar absolute file path in spark.executor.extraClassPath and spark.driver.extraClassPath.***

 You need to change the value for spark.executor.instances, spark.sql.oap.fiberCache.persistent.memory.initial.size, and spark.sql.oap.fiberCache.persistent.memory.reserved.size according to your real environment.

 - spark.executor.instances: We suggest to configure the value to 2x number of the worker nodes considering NUMA binding is enabled.
 With each worker node runs two executors, each executor will be bound to one of the two sockets.
 And accesses the corresponding DCPMM device on that socket.
 - spark.sql.oap.fiberCache.persistent.memory.initial.size: It is configured to the available DCPMM capacity to used as data cache per exectutor.
 - spark.sql.oap.fiberCache.persistent.memory.reserved.size: When we use DCPMM as memory through memkind library, some portion of the space needs to be reserved for memory management overhead, such as memory segmentation.
 We suggest reserving 20% - 25% of the available DCPMM capacity to avoid memory allocation failure.
-But even with an allocation failure, OAP will continue the operation to read data from original input data and will not cache the data block.
+But even with an allocation failure, OAP-Cache will continue the operation to read data from original input data and will not cache the data block.

 ***Besides above configurations, there are other specific parameters based on different DCPM cache strategies(guava, non-evictable, vmemcache).
 You can choose one of them and follow corresponding guide as following.***